Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Methods

 \subsection{Interpretable Constrained Questionnaire Factorization (ICQF)}

 {\bf Inputs} \quad Our method operates on a questionnaire data matrix $M \in \mathbb{R}_{\geq 0}^{n \times m}$ with $n$ participants and $m$ questions, where entry $(i,j)$ is the answer given by participant $i$ to question $j$.
 As questionnaires often have missing data, we also have a mask matrix $\mathcal{M} \in \{0, 1\}^{n \times m}$ of the same dimensionality as $M$, indicating whether each entry is available $(=1)$ or not $(=0)$.
 Optionally, we may have a confounder matrix $C \in \mathbb{R}_{\geq 0}^{n \times c}$, encoding $c$ known variables for each participant that could account for correlations across questions (e.g. age or sex).
+We assume these covariates are observed, as standard demographics generally are in questionnaire datasets.
 If the $j^{th}$ confound $C_{[:,j]}$ is categorical, we convert it to indicator columns for each value.
-If it is continuous, we first rescale it into $[0, 1]$ (where 0 and 1 are the minimum and maximum in the dataset), and replace it with two new columns, $C_{[:,j]}$ and $1 - C_{[:,j]}$.
-This mirroring procedure ensures that both directions of the confounding variables are considered (e.g. answer patterns more common the younger or the older the participants are).
-Lastly, we incorporate a vector of ones into $C$ to facilitate intercept modeling of dataset wide answer patterns.
+If it is continuous, we first rescale it into $[0, 1]$ (where 0 and 1 are the minimum and maximum in the dataset, or known range), and replace it with two new columns, $C_{[:,j]}$ and $1 - C_{[:,j]}$.
+This mirroring procedure ensures that monotonic effects in either direction of the confounding variables are representable (e.g. answer patterns more common the younger or the older the participants are), while preserving non-negativity.
+Importantly $C$ is not used to regress out confounds in the classical linear regression sense.
+Instead, it acts as a non-negative baseline (offset) components that captures systematic response patterns attributable to known variables.
+Under the non-negativity constraints, this confound contribution models additive baseline structure, allowing the latent factors to explain residual variation rather than compensate for it.
+Lastly, we incorporate a vector of ones into $C$ to model dataset-wide intercept effects, to capture capture global answer tendencies across the population.

 {\bf Optimization problem} \quad We seek to factorize the questionnaire matrix $M$ as the product of a $n \times k$ factor matrix $W \in [0,1]$, with the confound matrix $C \in [0,1]$ as optional additional columns, and a $m \times (k+c)$ loading matrix $Q := [{}^{R}\!Q, {}^{C}\!Q]$, with a loading pattern ${}^{R}\!Q$ over $m$ questions for each of the $k$ factors (and ${}^{C}\!Q$ for optional confounds).
 Denoting the Hadamard product as $\odot$, our optimization problem minimizes the squared error of this factorization